cmartinezone/HideWinUpdates/README.md

 # HideWinUpdates v1.0
 Hide Windows Updates to prevent to get them install.
-The development of this script has been based after reversed engineering of Windows “Show or Hide Updates” [wushowhide.diagcab](https://support.microsoft.com/en-us/help/3073930/how-to-temporarily-prevent-a-driver-update-from-reinstalling-in-window).
+The development of this script has been based in reversed engineering of Windows “Show or Hide Updates” [wushowhide.diagcab](https://support.microsoft.com/en-us/help/3073930/how-to-temporarily-prevent-a-driver-update-from-reinstalling-in-window) and translated to a PowerShell manageable syntax.

 ## Use Cases:
 ```